EricssonBroadcastServices/AndroidClientPlayback/tutorials/tutorial-player-customization.md

 # Customizing Player UI

-One way of customizing the activity UI and it is not possible to append UI elements to the content view, then the method **bindContentView** shall be used to create a custom layout.
+To create a new content view for your activity use **bindContentView**.
-If you also want to create video controls (play/pause, seekbar, etc..), then it is possible to disable native controls by setting **nativeControls** property in **PlaybackProperties** class.
+If you want to create controls for the player (play/pause, seekbar, etc..) it is possible by disabling native controls when setting **nativeControls** property in the **PlaybackProperties** class.

 ```java
 public class MyVideoPlayer extends SimplePlaybackActivity {